MoolyaSoftwareTesting/Moolya-way-of-testing/README.md

 ## The philosophies of testing we subscribe to

 Complete testing is impossible for any software.
-We can't cover everything.</br>
+We can't cover everything.
 Testing is sampling.
 Good testing = Right sampling.</br>
 Right or wrong is determined by the context.